jurek2006/spiewajacestudio.pl/readme.md

 Automatically it will be added only in the production deployment version (built with `npm run deployment`).

 (You should also define "placeholder" for development and build versions in **src/only_deploy_html_partials/\_googleAnalytics.html**)

+## .htaccess and other files for development

+To provide any files we want to include in deployment's version root folder - we store these files in **deploy/deploy_helpers/only_deploy_other**.
+The files will be copied automatically.

+Now it is used for .htaccess